 For all those mornings (and afternoons) when you have been awakened too early, or too roughly.
 Needs to be voiced in a spooky, unearthly voice.

 By the way, if you’re waiting for those five to appear on this list, they’re not going to.
 Because, you know, Jason and Michael Myers never completed speech therapy.
 Freddie Krueger talks way too much to be memorable.

 11. “A naked American man stole my balloons.” — Little Boy, An American Werewolf in London (1981)

-You can start with this quote when you are unsure whether you can adequately explain the convoluted circumstances leading to your current predicament.
+You can start with this famous horror movie quote when you are unsure whether you can adequately explain the convoluted circumstances leading to your current predicament.
 It secures attention.
-It also lightens i.e. prepares the mood for the barrage of info to come.
+It also lightens i.e. set the mood for the barrage of info to come.

 12. “Long live the new flesh!” — Max Renn, Videodrome (1983)

 Unless you are living in some sort of alternate reality, chances are, you wouldn’t get the chance to mean this literally.
 But hey, it has the ring of a great proclamation, right?